Work your way through this retirement checklist and you will have a successful retirement.

 Do you have a minimum of three months' worth of living expenses saved in a checking or savings account?
 Sometimes there are delays in the start date of pensions or Social Security.
 It is important to have savings you can rely on to cover your bills if you experience delays.

 Have you spent time analyzing your retirement expenses?
 Working through a before-and-after retirement budget is important.
 You must come up with an accurate estimate of what you spend now and what will change after retirement.
 Underestimating expenses is one of the biggest retirement mistakes people make.

 Have you looked at how you will cover medical expenses and health insurance—and included these items in your budget?
 Health insurance coverage can be expensive if you plan on retiring early.
 Medicare begins at age 65, but on average expect it to cover only about half of your total health care expenses.

 Do you know how your various sources of retirement income will be taxed?
-Upcoming retirees who don't realize that some of their income may need to go toward taxes are in for an unpleasant surprise.
-Retirees routinely neglect to factor in the impact of taxes when planning for retirement.
+Retirees who don't realize that some of their income may need to go toward taxes are in for an unpleasant surprise.
+When you are planning for your retirement years, be sure that you're preparing for any tax impact.